FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/kafka-notifications/readme.md

 --header 'Content-Type: application/json'
 ```

-The **subscription table** is used to track NETCONF/gNMI notification
+The **subscription table** is used to track NETCONF and gNMI notification subscriptions.
-subscriptions.
 It contains the following columns:

-- node id - id of the NETCONF/gNMI node from which notifications should be collected
+- node id - id for the NETCONF/gNMI node where notifications are collected
-- UniConfig instance id - instance id of UniConfig that is collecting notifications from the NETCONF/gNMI device
+- UniConfig instance id - instance id of the UniConfig instance that collects notifications from the NETCONF/gNMI device
 - stream name - NETCONF/gNMI stream name
-- creation time - time when subscription was created
+- creation time - time when the subscription was created
-- start time - time when notifications start to be collected
+- start time - start time for collecting notifications
-- end time - time when notifications stop to be collected
+- end time - end time for collecting notifications

 Example request for reading subscriptions using RESTCONF: